shaun-wild/VRising-Starter-Project/README.md

 ### Final Steps

 Update this README to better suit your project, if you're open sourcing then make sure to include a nice README!

+### Todos

+- Remove the binaries in `lib` in favour of a better solution.
+- Allow the project to be built without Wetstone if being used in production.

 ## Contributing